 Look for job vacancies at:

-Specialist recruitment agencies advertise in these publications.
+Specialist recruitment agencies advertise vacancies.

-- middle management/partner/head of department;
+- middle management/partner or head of department

 - senior management.

 Another option is to move into related work such as personnel, human resources or general management.
 With experience, it's also possible to become a lecturer in a college or university.
 Alternatively, you may decide to set up your own business as a freelance trainer or consultant.